alnurali/cvxstoc/index.md

 # What is cvxstoc? <!-- <span style="font-family:Courier">cvxstoc</span> -->

-cvxstoc is a Python package that makes it easy to code and solve [convex optimization problems](http://stanford.edu/class/ee364a/lectures/intro.pdf) that include random variables.
+cvxstoc is a Python package that makes it easy to code and solve stochastic optimization problems, i.e., [convex optimization problems](http://stanford.edu/class/ee364a/lectures/intro.pdf) that include random variables.

 Here, we'll go over: